Skip to content

 • {\pos(960,540)}: Controls the subtitle to be displayed at a specific position on the screen (960 pixels horizontally, 540 pixels vertically).

-• This is the first subtitle: The actual subtitle text displayed.
+• This is the first line of subtitles: The actual subtitle text displayed.

 Color Settings in ASS

-Taking &HAABBGGRR as an example, &HAABBGGRR is a hexadecimal format used to represent colors, which contains the transparency and the value of the color itself.
-This format is used to define the color attributes of subtitles, such as PrimaryColour, OutlineColour, and BackColour.
+Taking &HAABBGGRR as an example, &HAABBGGRR is a hexadecimal format used to represent colors, which includes the transparency of the color and the value of the color itself.
+This format is used to define subtitle color attributes, such as PrimaryColour, OutlineColour, and BackColour.

 The meaning is as follows: